wp-plugins/rublon/readme.txt

 == Changelog ==

+= 2.1.1 =
+* Trusted Device Manager accessible from Dashboard and Rublon submenu
+* Improved compatibility with other plugins
+* Prevention of use on unsupported PHP versions
+* Minor text improvements

 = 2.1.0 =
 * Multisite support added
 * Default Protection Level downgrade now needs to be confirmed via Rublon